SY6Dave/WebAPI/README.md

 This document provides a summary of the Movies RESTful WebAPI, which was created as a proof-of-concept application to store data in an in-memory database and return it back over HTTP in JSON format.

+*The database is seeded with a set of test data and is re-created on each launch of the application.
+A possible future enhancement would be to make the seeding optional via launch parameters.*

 ## Dependencies

 The following frameworks and packages were used to implement the application: